tritonJS826/SOL-Reloaded2022/README.md

 ------------
 * We love javascript because most team members understand it and can support services written in it, but in general we are open to any languages ​​and approaches that can be effective.
 * MainStack:
-    * FS: React, typescript, mobX
+    * Front: React, typescript, ...
-    * GWSS: node, typescript, socket.io
+    * Back: node, typescript, webSocket, socket.io ...
-    * LWSS: node, typescript, webSockets
-    * SDS: node, typescript, GraphQL

 Git
 ---
 * In the default branch, we do not fill in anything and do not merge without approval.
 * You don't need to formalize PR, but try to think it over, maybe an extra couple of comments will not hurt.
-* We prefer a linear commit history, so we try to use something like rebase locally before uploading to the server.
+* We prefer a linear commit history, so we try to use something like rebase locally before uploading to the server or squosh instead of merge.
 * You should not make many commits in one PR if there is no need for it.
 * One task - preferably one commit (if the task is large, then there may be a couple).
 One commit - one task.
 * Branch naming:  *[feat/fix/docs/refactor]/[issue number]/description-with-few-worlds*